-I previously talked about how VueJs's change detection works.
-Recently, I have created a simplified version here.
+I have written about VueJs's change detection before.
+Recently, I created a simplified version here.
 In my opinion, it's an exemplary usage of observer/observable pattern in the frontend.

 In this article, I want to talk about change detection in other frameworks, namely angular and react.

 React doesn't do any active detection of changes.
 It's just a view layer.
 Its view components forms a tree structure.
 A property is passed into each component.